ylesia-wu/major-outage-prediction/README.md

 For our fairness assessment, we have categorized the test dataset into two groups: power outages affecting more than 50,000 people and those affecting fewer than 50,000 individuals.
 An outage affecting more than 50,000 people is considered a severe outage.
 Our primary evaluation metric is accuracy.
 We propose a null hypothesis asserting that our model's accuracy for determining outage severity is roughly equivalent across all cases, with any observed differences attributable to random variability.
 Conversely, our alternative hypothesis suggests that the model demonstrates unfairness, with a higher accuracy for less severe power outages than for severe ones.
 We have selected the accuracy disparity between less severe and severe outages as our test statistic, with a significance level of 0.01.
 After running a permutation test 5,000 times, we obtained a p-value of 0.1286, which exceeds our significance level.
 This outcome leads us to retain the null hypothesis, indicating that our model, based on this accuracy metric, is fair.
 However, we cannot definitively assert its complete fairness as the permutation test results are also contingent on random chance.
 Hence, we recommend further testing with more data to verify if it is 'truly fair'.

 <iframe src="asset/fairness1.html" width=800 height=600 frameBorder=0></iframe>

-### R squared Analysis
-Our secondary evaluation metric is the R-squared value.
-We present a similar null hypothesis suggesting that our model's R-squared value for determining outage severity is approximately equal in all scenarios, and any discrepancies are due to random chance.
-Alternatively, our model could be unfair if the R-squared value is higher for less severe outages compared to severe ones.
-We've chosen the R-squared difference between less severe and severe outages as our test statistic, with a significance level of 0.01.
-Upon executing a permutation test 5,000 times, we obtained a p-value of 0.0112.
-As this value is above our significance level, we cannot reject the null hypothesis, suggesting that our model is fair based on the R-squared analysis.
-However, it is worth noting that this p-value is very close to our set significance level.
-Given that permutation test results can vary with each iteration, we cannot confidently assert that our model is fair based on the R-squared fairness analysis alone.

-<iframe src="asset/fairness2.html" width=800 height=600 frameBorder=0></iframe>

 ---